-- (a) may lead to an excessive focus on the issuers' short-term results and performance; and - (b) may impact negatively on the ability of small and medium- sized issuers to have access to the regulated markets.

-(4) Subsection (1)(b) may only be used for the purpose of-
+- (a) may lead to an excessive focus on the issuers' short-term results and performance; and - (b) may impact negatively on the ability of small and medium- sized issuers to have access to the regulated markets. - (4) Subsection (1)(b) may only be used for the purpose of-

-- (a) setting lower or additional notification thresholds than those set out in section 363(1) and requiring equivalent notifications in relation to thresholds based on capital holdings; - (b) applying more stringent requirements than those in sections 366 and 368; or - (c) applying laws, regulations or administrative provisions adopted in relation to takeover bids, merger transactions and other transactions affecting the ownership or control of companies.
+- (a) setting lower or additional notification thresholds than those set out in section 363(1) and requiring equivalent notifications in relation to thresholds based on capital holdings; - (b) applying more stringent requirements than those in sections 366 and 368; or - (c) applying laws, regulations or administrative provisions adopted in relation to takeover bids, merger transactions and other transactions affecting the ownership or control of companies, supervised by the authorities appointed under Article 4 of the Takeover Bids Directive.